TY-Jeong/VacHopPy/README.md

 $$

 For a more detailed theoretical background, please refer to [this paper](https://arxiv.org/abs/2503.23467).

-`VacHopPy` was developed with **multiscale modeling** in mind.
-It calculates the various parameters required for continuum-scale models, providing each as an effective value.
-These effective parameters are delivered in simple, ready-to-use forms—such as a single value or an Arrhenius form—making them directly suitable for continuum-level analysis.

 The key effective hoppping parameters extractable with `VacHopPy` are summarized below.

 <div align="center">